laferreyra/laferreyra/README.md

 - 👋 Hi, I’m Adrian @laferreyra
 - 👀 I’m interested in learning new languages, tools, frameworks and algorithms
-- 🌱 I’m currently learning React JS, Swift 5 and Python.
+- 🌱 I’m currently learning React JS, Go and Python.
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me? ferreyra.luis.adrian@gmail.com